bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-10-newsletter.md

-    This didn't cause significant problems when fee estimates were high, but now that fee estimates are near the default minimum relay fee of 1 satoshi per byte, any transactions created with a fee slightly below that aren't being relayed to miners and so remain unconfirmed indefinitely.
+    This didn't cause significant problems when fee estimates were high, but now that fee estimates are near the default minimum relay fee of 1 satoshi per byte, any transactions created with a fee slightly below that may not be relayed to miners and so remain unconfirmed indefinitely.

     It is recommended that organizations check their software to ensure